tthkbw/epub_pager/README.md

 converter program, ebook-convert, which epubpaginator can use to convert epub2 books to epub3 books to allow page-list generation.
-If the option "ebookconvert" contains the path to ebook-convert, epub2 books will be converted to epub3 and the epub3 book will be paginated.
+If the option "ebookconvert" contains the path to ebook-convert, epub2 books will be converted to epub3 and the epub3 book can be paginated with a page-list and page links.

 The use of Calibre ebook-converter for epub2 books is encouraged because the converted books are more consistent in structure than the originals.